-If you regularly experience pain in your stomach, bloating, nausea, or cramping in your abdomen, it may be more than just a simple stomach ache.
-These are also symptoms of diverticulitis, a severe infection in the lower intestine that, if left untreated, may result in your colon rupturing.
+Sometimes upset stomach can be passed off as bloating or food-related.
+But If you regularly experience pain in your stomach, consistent bloating, nausea, or cramping in your abdomen, it may be more than just a simple stomach ache.
+These can also be symptoms of diverticulitis, a severe infection in the lower intestine that, if left untreated, may result in your colon rupturing.

 Small, bulging pouches that form in the digestive tract are known as diverticulosis.
 The pouches, known as diverticula, most likely form as a result of a low-fiber diet.
 If there is not enough fiber to add substance to the stool, the colon has to work even harder to move the stool.
 Doctors believe the added pressure in the colon creates the diverticula.
 When any of the diverticula become inflamed or infected, a condition known as diverticulitis occurs.
 Diverticulitis may be difficult to detect at first as its symptoms are shared with that of an upset stomach.
 However, this infection should not be taken lightly; it’s important to be aware of several complications that stem from diverticulitis.